Multilevel Oral Appliance Treatment for Obstructive Sleep Apnea

 GROWTH EFFECTS

-While short-term treatment success requires simply reopening the airway, long-term treatment success requires also controlling and often redirecting the slow facial growth of adulthood horizontally to gradually increase the size of the airway passage and decrease its resistance to airway flow as muscles naturally become weaker with age; rather than exacerbating the root cause of the problem by maintaining an adult facial growth pattern that slowly but continuously rotates the mandible down and back into the space needed for the pharyngeal airway.
-Preserving the airway passage with age is ensured by maintaining horizontal jawbone growth to expand the upper jawbone and advance the lower jawbone.
-In conjunction, the dentition can be treated to promote horizontal facial growth and facilitate OSA treatment by reshaping teeth prosthodontically or moving teeth orthodontically.
+While short-term treatment success requires simply reopening the airway, long-term treatment success also requires directing the slow facial growth of adulthood horizontally to gradually increase the size of the airway passage and decrease resistance to airway flow, just as muscles naturally become weaker with age, in order to maintain resting airway flow.
+Many people have an adult facial growth pattern that slowly but continuously rotates the mandible down and back into the space needed for the pharyngeal airway, thereby increasing resistance to airway flow.
+This growth can be redirected horizontally by expanding the upper jawbone and advancing the lower jawbone.

 For patients with very strong jaw muscles and short anterior faces, especially in the presence of deep overbite, their mandibular advancement appliance should include a front flat bite plate (extending from canine to canine for stability) in order to lower nocturnal bruxism forces to prevent the jaw muscles from further reducing facial height and redirect them to gradually reduce the overbite that inhibits mandibular advancement.
 Including the canines in the front flat bite plate provides stability, while preventing contact between the posterior teeth reduces the forces used in nocturnal bruxism by about half.